ordonemi/Cloud-Firestore-Log-In-System/README.md

 # Future Work
 - After user logs in, display their statistics*
 - Determine what statistics to be saved
-- Create a collection for statistic in the same databse
+- Create a collection for statistics in the same databse